lzqsd/OptixRenderer/README.md

 </bsdf>
 ```
 ### Shape
-Currently we only support `.obj` file. `.mtl` file is not supported so the material can only be defined in `.xml` file.
+Currently we support `.obj` file and `.ply` file formats. `.mtl` file is not supported so the material can only be defined in `.xml` file.
 However, we support using `usemtl ...` in `.obj` file so that you can have different materials for a single `.obj` file.
 Following is an example of a shape with two different materials.
 In `.obj` file, the material is defined using
 ```
 ...
 usemtl Model#317-1_material_28